 Customer loyalty has become more elusive in the past few years.
-As customers seem to shop solely based on the best deal, it can be difficult for retailers to build a loyal customer base and leaves many wondering if customer loyalty is even worth the effort.
+As customers seem to shop solely based on the best deal, it can be difficult to build customer loyalty in retail, which leaves many brands wondering if customer loyalty is even worth the effort.

 However challenging it may be for retailers, developing a loyal customer base is essential to maintaining an active, healthy brand.
 A loyal customer is valuable to retailers in a multitude of ways.
 Many studies show that repeat customers are likely to purchase more frequently, spend more money, and pay a premium for a product.
 In addition to generating more income from their own purchases, loyal customers are more likely to refer new customers to the brand, furthering the cycle of customer retention.